osgeouk/website/foss4guk2024/bristol.md

 The call for presentations is now open!
 If you have developed a free and open-source project related to geospatial technologies, implemented a FOSS4G solution or product, or have anything else to share about your use of FOSS4G, please fill out [this short form](https://forms.gle/b9fW3SjN1bCq6Jre9) with details of your talk.
 And don't be deterred if you haven't presented at a conference, or are new to FOSS4G - we are keen to hear a range of perspectives.

 To give us (and you) time to prepare, please submit by _5th October_ - or better still, do it now!
-We'll review in the week after this and get the programme published.
+We'll review in the week after this and get the programme published in mind-October.

 ### Registration

-Registration will open in September - as last year, there will be a small registration fee to help cover costs, with any surplus going back to selected FOSS4G projects.
+[Registration is now open](https://www.eventbrite.co.uk/e/foss4guk-south-west-2024-tickets-1013729852277?utm-campaign=social&utm-content=attendeeshare&utm-medium=discovery&utm-term=listing&utm-source=cp&aff=ebdsshcopyurl)!
+If you are coming, it will help us if you register as early as possible to give an idea of numbers (refunds are available up to 5th November).
+As in previous years, there will be a registration fee of £20 (including refreshments and lunch) to cover costs - any surplus made from tickets and sponsorship will be used to allow OSGeo:UK to provide financial support to open source geospatial projects (see [Past Donations](https://uk.osgeo.org/pastdonations.html) to see how we have supported open source geospatial projects).

+We also want FOSS4G:UK South West 2024 to be as accessible as possible, so we have a number of codes available for free tickets.
+These are available for students, under represented groups, those on a low income, those in precarious employment, those who would like to volunteer and anyone else for whom a £20 ticket would be a barrier (financial or administrative).
+All of these criteria are self-defined.
+We very much encourage you to email [osgeouk@gmail.com](osgeouk@gmail.com) to ask for a code, stating which group you belong to (no further justification is needed).

 ### Sponsors